alm7zm/RSA-Diffie-Hellman/README.md

 # RSA-Diffie-Hellman
-the implenitation of RSA &amp; Diffie–Hellman
+the implementation of RSA &amp; Diffie–Hellman by using socket for the connection between the two classes and big classes for data manipulation